hemingkx/hemingkx.github.io/_pages/about.md

 I am broadly interested in natural language processing and machine learning.
 My current research focuses on **1) efficient and effective NLP 2) tool learning, and 3) cross vision and language understanding.**

 # News
+[2025.01] We will organize a tutorial on [Speculative Decoding](https://speculative-decoding.github.io/) at COLING 2025.
+See you in Abu Dhabi👏!
 [2024.10] Released [SWIFT](https://arxiv.org/abs/2410.06916): on-the-fly self-speculative decoding for LLM inference acceleration🔥.
 [2024.09] Got four papers accepted by EMNLP 2024, congrats to all co-authors🎉!
 [2024.05] Got two papers accepted by ACL 2024.